 American Idol Elliott Yamin Dishes on Life and T1D

-Elliott has been an active member of the T1D community ever since he was diagnosed 21 years ago, and having Type 1 has never stopped him from going full-steam ahead, both in his musical career and in his day-to-day life.
-From dominating American Idol, to traveling around the world performing gigs and recording multiple studio albums, Elliott has continued to prove himself to be a true inspiration to those of us who question whether people with Type 1 diabetes can follow and achieve their dreams.
+Elliott has been an active member of the type 1 diabetes (T1D) community ever since he was diagnosed 21 years ago, and having type 1 has never stopped him from going full-steam ahead, both in his musical career and in his day-to-day life.
+From dominating American Idol, to traveling around the world performing gigs and recording multiple studio albums, Elliott has continued to prove himself to be a true inspiration to those of us who question whether people with type 1 diabetes can follow and achieve their dreams.

 We chatted with Elliott to get to the root of his optimism, success and strength as a proud T1D!

 BT1: How old were you when you were diagnosed?
 Do you remember finding out?